Under pressure from Trump to save jobs, GM acts in Canada, Ohio

-WASHINGTON/TORONTO (Reuters) - Under political pressure not to cut jobs, General Motors Co announced on Wednesday it would maintain some operations at a Canadian factory, and U.S. President Donald Trump touted the automaker’s expected sale of its Lordstown, Ohio, plant to an electric truck-building company.
+WASHINGTON/TORONTO (Reuters) - Under political pressure not to cut jobs, General Motors Co announced on Wednesday it was in talks to sell its Lordstown, Ohio, plant to an electric truck-building company and also said it would maintain some operations at a Canadian factory.

 The decisions came after GM faced months of criticism over its plan announced in November to close five North American plants and cut 15,000 jobs.
 GM’s decision to close the small-car Ohio assembly plant in a key state in the 2020 election had already become fodder for several Democratic presidential candidates.

-GM did not immediately comment but said it planned to make an announcement later in the day.

-Trump, in a tweet, said the sale of the Ohio plant to Workhorse Group Inc will require the approval of the United Auto Workers union.
-Trump said GM will invest $700 million in three other Ohio facilities and add 450 jobs.
-A person briefed on the matter said GM will make investments in its Toledo, Parma and Moraine operations.
+U.S. President Donald Trump, who disclosed GM’s plans on its Ohio plant in a tweet, said the deal will require the approval of the United Auto Workers union.
+GM said it will invest $700 million in three other Ohio facilities and add 450 jobs at its Toledo, Parma and Moraine operations.
+“Great news for Ohio,” Trump tweeted.

+GM said it was in discussions to sell the plant to Workhorse Group Inc and an affiliated newly formed entity.
+GM Chief Executive Mary Barra said Workhorse “could help preserve Lordstown’s more than 50-year tradition of vehicle assembly work.”

+The UAW said on Wednesday in a statement that GM should add a new product at Lordstown “and continue operating it.”

+Workhorse is a small electric truck and drone startup that has reported significant losses.
+The company said it had just $2.8 million in cash on hand at the end of March and reported a net loss of $6.2 million on net sales of $364,000.

-Trump spoke to GM Chief Executive Mary Barra earlier on Wednesday before the company announced plans to keep some operations in place in Canada.
+Trump spoke to Barra earlier on Wednesday before the company announced plans to keep some operations in place in Canada.

 Trump in June 2017 advised workers in nearby Youngstown, Ohio, that factory jobs were not leaving.
 “Don’t move, don’t sell your house,” he said.